basemmerink/tpp-ti/README.md

 ## Prerequisites

-- Navigate to [https://dev.twitch.tv/console](your twitch developer dashboard) and create a new Application.
+- Navigate to [your twitch developer dashboard](https://dev.twitch.tv/console) and create a new Application.
 You will need the client id and client secret
 - Download a rom and save it to the assets folder
 - Set up an SSL certificate, you will need `privkey.pem chain.pem cert.pem`